Ming Cult: Background in the novel

-The cult is actually a righteous school and not an evil cult as it is perceived in the wǔlín.
+The cult is actually a righteous sect and not an evil cult as it is perceived in the wǔlín.
 Though it was welcomed during the Tang dynasty, it faces persecution later on by the government during the Song dynasty due to slanderous remarks made by its enemies in the imperial court.
-Apart from that, many martial artists and schools in the wǔlín who are unaware of the cult's real motives due to its conservative nature often speculate that it is inherently evil and start spreading rumors.
+Apart from that, many martial artists and sects in the wǔlín who are unaware of the cult's real motives due to its conservative nature often speculate that it is inherently evil and start spreading rumors.
 The cult's image in society and in the wǔlín is adversely affected and marred, and it often struggles to survive in the face of powerful rivals who seek to destroy it.

-During the Mongol-led Yuan dynasty, the Ming Cult starts a rebellion to overthrow the corrupt Yuan government and restore peace and order.
-However, its objective is not echoed by other schools and the common people; conversely, it faces hostility from them.
-The six leading orthodox schools in the wǔlín – Shaolin, Wudang, Emei, Kunlun, Kongtong and Mount Hua – form an alliance to attack the cult at its headquarters on Bright Peak.
+During the Yuan dynasty, the Ming Cult starts a rebellion to overthrow the corrupt Yuan government and restore peace and order.
+However, its objective is not echoed by other sects and the common people; conversely, it faces hostility from them.
+The six leading orthodox sects in the wǔlín – Shaolin, Wudang, Emei, Kunlun, Kongtong and Mount Hua – form an alliance to attack the cult at its headquarters on Bright Peak.

 The Ming Cult's newly elected leader, Zhang Wuji, resolves the conflict and opens the cult to the wǔlín for the first time.
 Views and attitudes towards the cult start to change for the better, and the cult earns strong support in its mission to topple the Yuan government.
 Zhang Wuji eventually passes the leadership of the Ming Cult to Yang Xiao and retires from the jianghu.
 Zhu Yuanzhang, a minor leader in the cult, betrays his fellows and unites all rebel factions in China under his control.
 He ultimately topples the Yuan dynasty, defeats his rivals such as Chen Youliang, and establishes the Ming dynasty.